Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

   a script from Selenium-IDE to a python file.
 * Add to your test's path the file *selenium.py*
 * Run Selenium server from console
-* Execute your test from a console or your IDE
+* Execute your test from a console or your Python IDE
-  (i.e. programming IDE, not Selenium-IDE)

-For specific details on python client driver configuration see the appendix :ref:`Python Client Driver Configuration <configuring-selenium-RC-python-reference>`.
+For specific details on Python client driver configuration, see the appendix :ref:`Python Client Driver Configuration <configuring-selenium-RC-python-reference>`.

-.NET client driver configuration
+.NET Client Driver Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Download Selenium-RC from the SeleniumHQ `downloads page`_
 * Extract the folder
 * Download and install `NUnit`_ (
   Note:  You can use NUnit as your test engine.
-If not familiar yet with
+If you're not familiar yet with
-  NUnit, you can also write a simple main() function to run your tests,
+  NUnit, you can also write a simple main() function to run your tests;
   however NUnit is very useful as a test engine.)
 * Open your desired .Net IDE (Visual Studio, SharpDevelop, MonoDevelop)
 * Create a class library (.dll)